Lincoln–Douglas debates: Background

-Douglas had first been elected to the United States Senate in 1846, and he was seeking re-election for a third term in 1858.
+Douglas was elected to the United States Senate in 1846, and he was seeking re-election for a third term in 1858.
 The issue of slavery was raised several times during his tenure in the Senate, particularly with respect to the Compromise of 1850.
 As chairman of the committee on U.S. territories, he argued for an approach to slavery called popular sovereignty: electorates in the territories would vote whether to adopt or reject slavery.
 Decisions previously had been made at the federal level concerning slavery in the territories.
-Douglas was successful with passage of the Kansas–Nebraska Act in 1854.
+Douglas introduced the Kansas-Nebraska Act in the Senate.
+It became law on May 30, 1854, repealing the Missouri Compromise and "substituting for the ban on slavery what Douglas called 'popular sovereignty' ... arous[ing] a storm of protest throughout the North".
 The Gilder Lehrman Institute of American History's Mr. Lincoln and Friends Society notes that prominent Bloomington, Illinois resident Jesse W. Fell, a local real estate developer who founded the Bloomington Pantagraph and who befriended Lincoln in 1834, had suggested the debates in 1854.

-Lincoln had also been elected to Congress in 1846, and he served a two-year term in the House of Representatives.
-During his time in the House, he disagreed with Douglas and supported the Wilmot Proviso, which sought to ban slavery in any new territory.
+Lincoln was elected to Congress in 1846, and he served a two-year term in the House of Representatives.
+During his tenure in the Congress, he disagreed with Douglas and supported the Wilmot Proviso, which sought to ban slavery in any new territory.
 He returned to politics in the 1850s to oppose the Kansas–Nebraska Act and to help develop the new Republican Party.

 Before the debates, Lincoln charged that Douglas was encouraging fears of amalgamation of the races, with enough success to drive thousands of people away from the Republican Party.
-Douglas replied that Lincoln was an abolitionist for saying that the American Declaration of Independence applied to blacks as well as whites.
+Douglas replied that Lincoln was an abolitionist for saying that the United States Declaration of Independence applied to both blacks and whites.

 Lincoln argued in his House Divided Speech that Douglas was part of a conspiracy to nationalize slavery.
 Lincoln said that ending the Missouri Compromise ban on slavery in Kansas and Nebraska was the first step in this nationalizing and that the Dred Scott decision was another step in the direction of spreading slavery into Northern territories.
 He expressed the fear that any similar Supreme Court decision would turn Illinois into a slave state.

 Much has been written of Lincoln's rhetorical style but, going into the debates, Douglas's reputation was a daunting one.
 As James G. Blaine later wrote: